 You upload three square images and two vertical videos, then wonder why everything looks cropped and weird.
 Facebook defaults to the first card's aspect ratio and forces all other cards to match.
 Cards that don't match get cropped or padded.
 Your beautiful 4:5 product photo becomes a square with cut-off top and bottom.

 Solution?
 Pick one aspect ratio and stick to it across all cards.
 If you want both square and vertical versions, create separate ad sets for different placements.
-AdManage's creative grouping feature automatically organizes assets by aspect ratio to prevent these mixing errors.
+AdManage's auto-grouping automatically organizes assets by aspect ratio to prevent these mixing errors.

 File Size Mistakes